Enhanced Hong-Ou-Mandel Manifolds and figures of merit for linear chains of identical micro-ring resonators: Abstract

 \section{Abstract}

-We present an exact analytic expression for the Hong-Ou-Mandel (HOM) curve for any number of identical Micro-Ring Resonators (MRRs) in a linear chain.
-We investigate the extreme stability of this HOM curve, showing that the HOM effect in linear arrays of MRRs is highly robust.
-We further use this expression to derive three figures of merit for the HOM curve of linear chains of MRRs: the minimum tau value ($\tau_{c}$), the curvature ($\bar{\xi}_N$), and the 5\% tolerance in tau ($\delta\tau_{N}$).
+We present an exact analytic expression for the Hong-Ou-Mandel manifold (HOMM) for any number of identical Micro-Ring Resonators (MRRs) in a linear chain.
+The HOMM is the higher-dimensional manifold of solutions where the HOM effect is obtained; for the types of MRR systems investigated in this work, it is a one dimensional curve.
+We investigate the extreme stability of this HOMM, showing that the HOM effect in linear arrays of MRRs is highly robust.
+We further use this expression to derive three figures of merit for the HOMM of linear chains of MRRs: the minimum MRR coupling value ($\tau_{c}$), the curvature of the 1-dimensional HOMM ($\bar{\xi}_N$), and the 5\% tolerance in the probability for complete destructive interference to occur on the HOMM ($\delta\tau_{N}$).
 We promote these metrics to characterize the pros and cons of various linear chains of MRRs and inform design and fabrication.